 Is Arrogance Creeping in on You?

 1. Knowledge: Your subject knowledge is good and improving day by day.
 People come to you for advice, tips, guidance.
 You have all the answers for anything and everything, or you believe so.
-Soon you begin to think you have become an expert in everything and feel others are now dependant on you.
+Soon, you begin to think you have become an expert in everything and feel others are now dependent on you.
 And you gradually become dismissive of suggestions and recommendations by others, except yours, of course.

 2. Salary: You have a juicy salary.
 You are able to pay all your bills, loans, expenses and still have plenty of spare money to buy the things you desire.
 Your bank balance makes you feel invincible and you start comparing everyone based on the money they make.

 3. Job title: You have a fancy job title that can create an aura of awe around you.
 Titles having groovy words like global, enterprise, strategy, leader, etc., can quietly corrupt a personís ego faster than a person who is having a mediocre title like sales manager, though both could be doing identical ordinary jobs.

 4. Contacts: You develop contacts and connections with reputed people, famous personalities, top brass, etc., and hover around important people.
 You have the blessings of a powerful godfather who worships the ground you walk on, protects you, listens to you and does not make a move without consulting you.
 So, you now feel like a VIP with the power to crush ordinary mortals.